 You will be taken to the county jail, processed and allowed to post bond.
 If you do not post a bond, you will spend the night in jail.
 For those who post bond, arraignment is usually held within two weeks.
-For those who do not post bond, an arraignment will be scheduled on the next business day.

-What happens if I post a bond for someone and they don't show up for their court date?
+What happens if I post a bond for someone and he/she does not show up for their court date?

-When you post a bond for someone it is your responsibility to see that they make all required court appearances.
-If they miss any of them you will lose your money by forfeiture.
+When you post a bond for someone, you are vouching that he/she will make all required court appearances.
+If that person misses a court date, your money will be forfeited.